boredsquirrel/awesome-btrfs/README.md

 ### Scalpel?

 ### [R-Linux](https://www.r-studio.com/free-linux-recovery)
-Freeware, not FOSS?
+Freeware, not FOSS.

 Not related to [R](https://www.r-project.org) and "R-Studio" is also not related to [RStudio](https://www.rstudio.com/categories/rstudio-ide)

 ## BTRFS bindings
 These allow you to do BTRFS actions in many programming languages